HouseTrip/housetrip.github.com/_posts/2013-11-14-good-readmes.md

 > - run `rails server`, and head to `http://localhost:3000`

 Any required configuration should be mentioned (ideally, if you have sane default, this will be minimal).
-HAve in mind that your users' environment might be different—expect them tu use a fairly vanilla setup, but you might want to mention known incompatibilities/quirks, e.g. "if you're running RVM instead of RBenv", etc.
+Have in mind that your users' environment might be different—expect them to use a fairly vanilla setup, but you might want to mention known incompatibilities/quirks, e.g. "if you're running RVM instead of RBenv", etc.